shapkarin/shapkarin.me/public/api/articles/state-optimization-guide.md

 ---
+title: >-
-title: "State Optimization Mastery: From Vanilla JavaScript to Advanced Framework Techniques"
+  State Optimization Mastery: From Vanilla JavaScript to Advanced Framework Techniques
+description: >-
-description: "Master app state optimization with comprehensive analysis of data structures, Big O complexity, and advanced techniques using Zustand, Redux, and performance patterns."
+  Master app state optimization with comprehensive analysis of data structures, Big O complexity, and advanced techniques using Zustand, Redux, and performance patterns.
 order: 5
 ---